Dried meat and fish

 I took this picture when I worked on a cruise ship and took a group of visitors in Ilulissat for a sled dog visit excursion.
 Here we got the story of the sled dog which unfortunately is decreasing in numbers due to global warming, so the fisherman does not need the sled to go fishing and can use his boat throughout the winter.

-Ammassak is a very tasty little fish that we mostly eat dried or fried on a pan or the oven.
+Ammassak is a very tasty little fish that we mostly eat dried or fried on a pan or in the oven.
 They are caught during the summer and there are so many of them you actually can catch them by hands for fun.
 Otherwise, it is with nets.

-Then for drying, they are put one by one on a rocky surface and some days later they need to be turned around one by one, yes this takes time but worth it!
+Then for drying, they are put one by one on a rocky surface and some days later they need to be turned around one by one, yes this takes time but it is worth it!